Best & Worst Porsche Cayenne Years

 Porsche Cayenne Best, Neutral, and Worst Years

 When it comes to picking out the cream of the crop (or avoiding the lemons) in the Porsche Cayenne lineup, we don’t just pull numbers out of a hat.
-Our categorizations are based on a whole slew of elements:
+Our classifications are based on a whole spectrum of factors:

 • What owners are saying about reliability